Merging Memory and Space: A State Space Neural Operator: Data Preprocessing and Training Details

 where $\text{FFT}_\alpha$ and $\text{IFFT}_\alpha$ are the (inverse) discrete Fourier transforms applied along the $\alpha$-th spatial axis, and $R_\alpha \in \mathbb{C}^{h^2 \times k_{\text{max}}}$ are learned complex-valued projection matrices for each dimension.

-\paragraph{Multi Input (Factorized) Fourier Neural Operator (Multi Input FNO/FFNO).} For 2D problems we use a modified version of the original Fourier Neural Operator (FNO) where the output of the integral kernel is passed through a nonlinearity before the residual skip connection, following the implementation at \url{https://github.com/lilux618/fourier_neural_operator/blob/master/fourier_2d_time.py}, which we found to perform better.
-For 1D problems, we use the standard Factorized FNO (FFNO), following the implementation at \url{https://github.com/alasdairtran/fourierflow/}.
-In both cases, we make the models non-Markovian by providing the last $K=4$ steps as input and processing the temporal dimension as normal channels concatenated with other features, rather than as an independent dimension.
+\paragraph{Fourier Neural Operator (FNO).} For 2D problems, we use a modified version of the original Fourier Neural Operator (FNO) \citep{lifourier} where the output of the integral kernel is passed through a nonlinearity before the residual skip connection, following the implementation at \url{https://github.com/lilux618/fourier_neural_operator/blob/master/fourier_2d_time.py}, which we found to perform better.

-\paragraph{Multi Input Galerkin Transformer (Multi Input GKT).} We use the Galerkin Transformer (GKT) implementation from \url{https://github.com/scaomath/galerkin-transformer}, and modify it to be non-Markovian following the same approach as in Multi-Input FNO/FFNO.
-Specifically, we provide the last $K=4$ steps as input and treat the temporal dimension as regular feature channels.
-We adopt the same stabilized training configuration as in \citet{buitragobenefits}, using a hidden size of 32, dropout of 0.05 in the attention layers, 0.025 in the feedforward layers, and training for 50 epochs.
+\paragraph{Galerkin Transformer (GKT).} We use the Galerkin Transformer (GKT) implementation from \url{https://github.com/scaomath/galerkin-transformer}.
+We employ a multi-input variant where the model is made non-Markovian by providing the last $K=4$ steps as input and processing the temporal dimension as normal channels concatenated with other features, rather than as an independent dimension.
+We use a hidden size of 32 with dropout rates of 0.05 in attention layers and 0.025 in feedforward layers.

 \paragraph{Factformer 2D.} As part of our evaluation, we include the original Factformer model from \citet{li2023scalable}, which is designed for spatiotemporal modeling over 2D spatial domains.
 While \citet{buitragobenefits} only evaluated the 1D variant, we adopt the same architectural configuration for the 2D case to ensure fair comparison: four attention layers, a hidden dimension of 64, and 4 attention heads with a total projection dimension of 512.
 Factformer 2D applies linear attention sequentially along each spatial axis.
 Given a hidden tensor $w \in \mathbb{R}^{S_x \times S_y \times H}$, two separate MLPs (MLP$_x$ and MLP$_y$) are applied to compute keys and queries across $S_x$ and $S_y$, respectively.
 After averaging over the complementary axis, we obtain $q_x, k_x \in \mathbb{R}^{S_x \times H}$ and $q_y, k_y \in \mathbb{R}^{S_y \times H}$.
 Values $v \in \mathbb{R}^{S_x \times S_y \times H}$ are computed through a shared linear projection, and attention is applied first along $x$ and then $y$.
 Our implementation follows the original GitHub repository \url{https://github.com/BaratiLab/FactFormer} with minimal changes limited to data format compatibility.